Tree Surgeon Wolverhampton

 A specific approach within the general DdRT system is the dynamic Doubled Rope Technique.
 This method introduces motion to both legs of the line, whereby one leg of the rope moves up as the other moves down during the climber’s ascent or descent.
 This dynamic movement allows for smoother operation and can reduce wear on the rope and anchor points.

-By utilising the DdRT system, climbers benefit from enhanced control and flexibility, making it a preferred choice for various applications, including pruning, canopy access, and rigging operations.
+By utilising the DdRT system, climbers benefit from enhanced control and flexibility, making it a preferred choice for various applications, including tree pruning, canopy access, and rigging operations.
 Its simplicity makes it a reliable option for tree care professionals and recreational climbers.

 Are you looking for a Tree Surgeon in Wolverhampton or other areas?
 Fill out our form for a free quote.